mbxss28/LIFE4136_rotation3_Group3/SyRI_ROI/README.md

 .png - image of plots

 ## Syri
-Once the MUMer .filtered.delta files are produced they are used along side accompanying  C087_203_mapq_hap1_8.fa and C087_203_mapq_hap2_8.fa whiles for the whole genome synteny analysis, and for the comparisons for the regions of interest hap1scaf5.fa/hap2scaf2.fa
+Once the MUMer .filtered.delta files are produced they are used along side accompanying  C087_203_mapq_hap1_8.fa and C087_203_mapq_hap2_8.fa whiles for the whole genome synteny analysis, and for the comparisons for the regions of interest hap1scaf5.fa/hap2scaf2.fa.

+Syri produces .vcf.